 Judging Criteria

-There will be a total of 100 points awarded per tune per judge.
+Each tune is scored up to 100 points from each judge.
 These points are divided into 5 scoring categories.
-After the scores are tabulated, the high and low scores with be discarded and the other three will be added together to arrive at the contestant’s scores.
+After the scores are calculated, the high and low scores will be discarded and the other three will be added together to arrive at the contestant’s scores.

-The middle three scores from the Preliminary round WILL be added to the middle three scores in the Finals round to arrive at the contestant’s total score.
+The scores from the Finals round WILL be added to the scores in the Championship round to arrive at the contestant’s total score.
 In the event of a tie, the dropped scores from the round will be added back in to break the tie.

 SCORING CATEGORIES